MattiaCazzolla/Neuroengineering-project/README.md

 <img src="/imgs/lll.jpeg" alt="" width="700"/>
 </p>

-The dataset contains a total of 820 images from 4 patients (respectively 280, 240, 150, 150).
+The dataset contained a total of 820 images from 4 patients (respectively 280, 240, 150, 150).

 # Preprocessing
 The preprocessing pipeling implemented tries to: